The importance of safe driving cannot be overstated.

 It can be daunting to use a motorway for the first time.
 But be aware that motorways are statistically very safe, since all the traffic is moving in the same direction, and you will not encounter any agricultural vehicles, cyclists or pedestrians.

-From Monday 4 June 2018, learners in England, Scotland and Wales will be able to take lessons on motorways.
+As of June 2018, learners in England, Scotland and Wales have been able to take lessons on motorways.

 Entering the motorway